christineoo/react-typescript-tailwindcss-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with Typescript.
 [Tailwindcss](https://tailwindcss.com/) is then added.
 Tailwindcss is a utility-first CSS framework that you can use to style your web application.
-Do check out the [Tailwindcss](https://tailwindcss.com/) page, they have ons of resources on how to adapt a utility-first workflow :+1:
+Do check out the [Tailwindcss](https://tailwindcss.com/) page, they have tons of resources on how to adapt a utility-first workflow :+1:

 This example project also added the [purgecss](https://github.com/FullHuman/purgecss).
 This is needed so that unused css could be removed and thus reducing the output css file.
 Refering to the table below, the `.css` file is reduced significantly for this sample project after purgecss is added.